-The excise tax on motor vehicle fuels ("the gas tax") provides the primary source of state funding for transportation in California and functions as a user-pays system for the state's highways and local streets and roads.
+The excise tax on motor vehicle fuels ("the gas tax") provides the primary source of state funding for transportation in California.
 The state first imposed an excise tax on gasoline and diesel in the 1920s, and historically revenue from the state's excise tax has been allocated to both the state and local governments.